Skip to main content

 Prerequisites

-• Node.js 18, 20, or 22
+• Node.js 20.19.0 or later

 Quick Start

-Clone and build the MCP server:
+Clone and build the MCP server locally:

 git clone https://github.com/mainwp/mainwp-mcp.git